 Don’t let these bad habits lead to irreversible damage on your teeth.
-Breaking bad habits can be especially difficult, however with persistance, patience and self-motivation you can replace these habits with better ones to improve your oral health.
+Breaking bad habits can be especially difficult.
+However, with persistence, patience and self-motivation, you can replace these habits with better ones to improve your oral health.

 The more you know, the more healthy habits you can develop, saving you and your family from avoidable and potentially expensive dental procedures.
 Talk to your dental professional for more suggestions on improving oral health and check back for more blog posts and relevant information.
 Please share this site and let us know what else you’d like to know!